5jayarama/PersonalWebsite/README.md

 Contact Me
 - An encouragement message at the top to connect to my linkedin.
-- Some functionality to send a message to my spreadsheet.
+- Some functionality to send a message to my email.
 - Same links as my home page for user convenience.

 Note: The github data is fetched every hour to avoid burning through github's fetch token allowance.
 The graph is updated every time new data is fetched(every hour as well).

-index.html: The main website.
-server.py: The graph generation.
+index.html: The website frontend. server.py: The python backend.
 Uses flask to communicate with the frontend. requirements.txt: A support file for render. render.yaml: A file telling render how to run the website; needed since there is a backend.
-.gitignore: ignores the graphs, the .env, and the pycache when committing.
+.gitignore: ignores the graphs, the .env, and the pycache when committing. styles.css: for styling the website

 For secure practices, the github token is stashed in the .env file